Public Interest Disclosure Policy

-The NAIF’s Public Disclosure Policy applies to all public officials under the Public Interest Disclosure Act and includes all current and former employees of the NAIF.
-The Policy sets out:
+The NAIF's Public Interest Disclosure Policy applies to all public officials under the Public Interest Disclosure Act.

 Public interest disclosures